HOLD.co

 Measuring Success on Our Terms

-We track more than revenue curves and valuation marks.
+We track more than revenue curves and valuation marks, staying anchored to cash-flow-focused investing principles.
 A healthy company should improve the lives of its employees, the resilience of its supply chain, and the satisfaction of its customers.
 When we exit—sometimes never—our yardstick is after-tax, after-inflation owner earnings, not the fireworks of a headline multiple.

-Compounding may sound less glamorous than “blitz,” but the math is unforgiving: a stable enterprise growing at 15 percent annually will outpace a burn-heavy unicorn that flames out after five years.
+Compounding may sound less glamorous than “blitz,” but the math is unforgiving: a stable enterprise growing at 15 percent annually will outpace a burn-heavy unicorn that flames out after five years—the power-law outcomes of venture math rarely favor any single bet.
 Patience lets margin expansion, brand loyalty, and operational efficiencies do their quiet work in the background.

 Bullet Recap—What We Chase Instead